Iver Jåks: Biography

 He often used elements of Sami culture and mythology in his artistic works.
 He is represented at the National Gallery of Norway, at Nordnorsk Kunstmuseum, and other museums.
+In 1982, Jåks participated in the Art from North Calotte exhibition held in Tromsø, Norway, where artists from across the Barents region—including Northern Norway, Sweden, and Finland—were invited to exhibit their work, underscoring his role in the international recognition of Sámi art.
 He was decorated Knight, First Order of the Royal Norwegian Order of St. Olav in 2002.
 Among his awards are the Arts Council Norway Honorary Award, the Norwegian Sami Association's honorary prize and the Saami Council's honorary prize.